drspliff17/obang/README.md

 open_base_path
 ```

-These control query encoding and empty-query behaviour
+These control query encoding and empty-query behaviour:

 - `url_encode_placeholder` — percent-encode the value inserted into `{{{s}}}`
 - `url_encode_space_to_plus` — replace encoded spaces (`%20`) with `+`